jackdewinter/pymarkdown/docs/extensions/front-matter.md

 Block is discarded, and the parser then parses those same lines as straight Markdown.

-The supported cases of invalidating the Front Matter Block Data are:
+The supported cases of invalidating the Front Matter Block Data for this data format are:

 - "Continuation line encountered before a keyword line."
 - "Blank line encountered before end of metadata."